Which destination is right for you? Take our quiz to find out

-Written by Alice McLeod on 12 / 06 / 2023
+Written by Zoë Howie on 11 / 11 / 2024

 Gap Year Advice

-There's a never-ending stream of information online about what to pack for your gap year travels.
+There is a never-ending stream of information online about what to pack for your gap year travels.
 Everyone has their ride or die products, items, and creature comforts.
 It can definitely feel overwhelming if your gap year is the first time you've gone backpacking.
-Fear not, we're here to help.
-With 25 years of experience sending gappers away, we're pretty confident we know what's worth packing and what can be left at home.
-The most common mistake people make is taking too much with them, just remember that you really don't need to pack your entire wardrobe, we promise you won't end up wearing half of it.

 Packing cubes You can squirrel away all your belongings into colour-coded cubes and at any time grab whatever you need without emptying your rucksack all over the floor.
-You'll never rummage around for a pair of pants again.

-Clear zip lock bags or a small dry bag - really useful for valuables on beach/boat days and leaky toiletries.
+Clear zip lock bags or a small dry bag - useful for valuables on beach/boat days and leaky toiletries.

 Travel pillow If your travel routes are going to involve a lot of flying then invest in a decent travel neck pillow.
 Top tip: get an inflatable one that can then be squashed down again when you're not using it.